Holiday closure

 Federal Student Aid Estimator

 Before you complete the FAFSA form, the Federal Student Aid Estimator can help you understand your options to pay for college by providing an early estimate of your eligibility for federal student aid.
 Most people complete the Federal Student Aid Estimator in 5-10 minutes.
 You will want to have your federal tax information or tax returns for the student (and spouse if married) and parents for a dependent student.
-You will also want to have information on savings, investments, and assets for student and parents, if applicable.
+You will also want to have information on savings, investments, and assets for students and parents, if applicable.